haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 block_cache_size_limit = 100
 block_cache_file_types = mp4;mov
 ```
 When a large number of files are uploaded through the web page and API, it will be expensive to calculate block IDs based on the block contents.
 Since Seafile-pro-9.0.6, you can add the `skip_block_hash` option to use a random string as block ID.
+Note that this option will prevent fsck from checking block content integrity.
+You should specify `--shallow` option to fsck to not check content integrity.

 ```
 [fileserver]